Should Divorce Be The Very Last Option For Women in Destructive Marriages?

 Truth be told though, I believe we folks in healthy marriages desperately need to know how harmful dynamics in marriage look like.

 It’s easy to be in a silo when everything is working out for us.
-And by “everything working out,” I mean healthy marriages do not have one person trying to destroy the other through overt or covert destructive habits.
+And by “everything working out,” I mean healthy marriages don’t have one person trying to destroy the other through overt or covert behavior.

-People in healthy marriages don’t intuitively know what destruction in marriage feels like.
+And so those in overall healthy marriages don’t intuitively know what destruction in marriage feels like.
 And our ignorance can be costly.

 1. We need to deepen our own intimacy as we let go of erroneous teachings and beliefs.